Investigators and staff of the Health Decision Sciences Center (HDSC)

-Ms. Hewitt is a research coordinator with the HDSC.
+Ms. Hewitt is a Research Coordinator with the HDSC.
 She manages the Breast Cancer Initiative, contributes to implementation of decision aids across primary and specialty care, and assists with other decision quality projects.
-Sarah has a Bachelor of Arts in Public Health from Simmons College.
-She is working on completing a Masters in Public Policy with a concentration in healthcare at Simmons College.
+Sarah has a Bachelor of Arts in Public Health and a Masters in Public Policy with a concentration in healthcare from Simmons College.

 Ms. Mangla is a Research Coordinator with the HDSC.
 She helps manage an orthopedics study sponsored by the Gordon and Betty Moore Foundation which seeks to assess the decision-making process for patients considering surgery for hip and knee osteoarthritis, spinal stenosis, or herniated disc.
 She also assists with other HDSC projects pertaining to decision quality and shared-decision making.
 Mahima has a Bachelor of Arts from New York University and a Masters in Public Health from the Boston University School of Public Health.

-Following 15 years of service as an administrative assistant at MGH, Ms. Floramo is delighted to have joined the Health Decision Sciences Center as part of a dual role in the General Medicine Division.
+Following 15 years of service as an administrative assistant at MGH, Ms. Floramo has joined the Health Decision Sciences Center as part of a dual role in the General Medicine Division.
 She plays an integral role in the distribution of decision aids.